Code Coverage vs Test Coverage: A Detailed Guide

 As development progresses, new features and fixes are added to the codebase.
 Obviously, the test code must be changed to stay updated with these changes.
 Testing standards established at the beginning of the project must also be maintained throughout subsequent release cycles.
-Code coverage can ensure that these standards are maintained so that only the optimal quality code is pushed to production.
+Code coverage ensures these standards are maintained so that only the optimal quality code is pushed to production.

 A high percentage of code coverage results in lower chances of unidentified bugs.
-It is best to set a minimum percentage of code coverage that must be achieved before going to production.
-This helps reduce the chances of bugs being detected at a later stage of development.
+It is best to set a minimum rate of code coverage that must be achieved before testing in production to reduce the chances of bugs being detected later in development.

 Levels of Code Coverage

-- Function Coverage: This ensures that all necessary functions are tested.
-It also includes testing functions with different input parameters to test the logic in the functions.
+- Function Coverage: This ensures that all necessary functions are tested and also includes testing functions with different input parameters to test the logic.